javintx/mower/README.md

 # TO-DO

 - Refactor the "execute mower commands in plateau" use case
-    + Coordinates could be a value object
-    + May be could add another value object (like FaceTo) to encapsulate cardinal point
 - Add more business validations:
     + Coordinates occupied
-    + Coordinates must be positive values
-    + Plateau size must be positive
 - Add application hexagon
     + Command console application
 - Add e2e tests